spences10/scottspence.com/copy/uses.md

 For home, I use Windows 11 Pro Insider Preview exclusively now.
 Windows Subsystem for Linux (WSL) has come a long way with WSL2.

-If you are intersted in getting familiar with it check the [tags section for WSL].
+If you are interested in getting familiar with it check the [tags section for WSL].

 ---